 Participants on MHFA courses come from a wide range of backgrounds.
 It is suitable for people with lived experience of mental health issues or illness, family members wanting to gain more understanding of what a relative is going through, employers, and people who are likely to come into contact with those at risk of mental health problems, such as police, ambulance staff or community workers.

 This is a cost-effective way of training up to 25 people in your own venue.
-One trainer delivers the MHFA Lite session, which lasts half a day with short breaks.
-Please contact our office (email@example.com) for a quote, available dates or more information.
+One trainer delivers the MHFA Half Day session, which lasts 4 hours with short breaks.
+Please contact us at firstname.lastname@example.org for a quote, available dates or more information.